keii2k84Dev/Php_code/README.md

-# Consumer Skeleton used by  websocket
+# Consumer Skeleton for pulsarMQ